zaeem1510/Bug-Prediction-Model/README.md

 **Vectorization:**
 Term Frequency-Inverse Document Frequency was used to implement vectorization of the trainig dataset.
 Here, ngram_range takes unigrams, bigrams and trigrams into consideration. fit_transform method was called to scale the training dataset after finding the mean and standard deviation.

+**Note:** Here, it must be noted that only the x_train data was fitted and transformed (wihtout the y_train) and stored in matrix.
+This matrix was used in the following section to for modelling.
+This might be the possible source of error which does not allow the model to perform bug retrieval.

+Similarity is calculated here on the basis of cosine similarity rather than euclidean distance because the length of each summary is different.
+The cosine similarity is calculated on the basis of angle where lesser the angle, higher the similarity(always in the range of 0 to 1)
+**K-means Clustering:**
+10 clusters were predetermined to classify the tickets into types.
+The number of clusters has a linear relationship with overfitting hence, to avoid overfitting, the number of clusters must be reduced and vice versa for underfitting.
+**Note:** The model was pickled to allow reloading the model by storing it in km.
+This step is not necessary but included to improve modularity.